oliviermasson/snapomatic/README.md

                                    /dev/mapper/3600a0980383041327a2b55676c547174 jfs_svm1        jfs0_lvmtest LUN1
                                    /dev/mapper/3600a0980383041327a2b55676c547175 jfs_svm1        jfs0_lvmtest LUN2

 In this case, the script discovered that /myLVM was an LVM-based filesystem.
 It then made a call to `NTAPlib/discoverLVM.py' which mapped this filesystem to its logical volume, and then to the volume group, and then to the underlying physical volumes.
-It then sent a specially formatted SCSI command to the LUN device backing the PV and ONTAP responded with identifying information.
+It then used NTAPlib/discoverLUN.py to send a specially formatted SCSI command to the LUN device backing the PV and ONTAP responded with identifying information.

 Finally, you can run this utility directly against the raw LUNs.
 This is useful for managing Oracle ASM or newly provisioned LUNs that are not yet part of a filesystem.
+This script leverages NTAPlib/discoverLUN.py to probe the LUN itself for data.

     [root@jfs0 current]# ./snapomatic.discover --target /dev/mapper/*
     PATH                                          MOUNTPOINT FS    VG LV PV SVM      EXPORT VOLUME       LUN